MDLC01/board-n-pieces/src/lib.typ

     }
   })

-  // Doing this saves time when loading the package. if pieces == auto {
+  // Doing this lazily to save time when loading the package. if pieces == auto {
     pieces = (
       P: image("assets/pw.svg", width: 100%),